sonypasokan/impact_analytics_coding/README.md

-# impact_analytics_coding
+# About Repository
-Problem Solving with Impact Analytics
+This repository is to solve problems with Impact Analytics

+# Language
+Python

+## Python Version
+3.8.5